Abortion Is Every Woman's Right

 The abortion of a pregnancy is every woman’s right.

-A right (meaning an individual right, which means a right of an individual) is a moral principle entitling an individual to act in a particular way in the presence of other people.
+A right (meaning an individual right, which means the right of an individual) is a moral principle entitling an individual to act in a particular way in the presence of other people.
 Rights concern what individuals must be allowed, by others, to do, morally speaking.
-When I say "I have a right to do X", I mean "If you try to stop me from doing X, I will do what I must do to physically stop you, and I am morally entitled to assistance from the government in doing so."
+When I say "I have a right to do X", I mean "If you try to stop me from doing X, I will do what I must do to stop you, and I am morally entitled to assistance from the government in doing so."

 With that in mind, in the context of a woman being pregnant, how might individual rights apply?
 A woman, before she becomes pregnant, is an individual.
 Does becoming pregnant change this?
 No. Does she become less of a person because she becomes pregnant?
 No. Human beings, as such, have a right to determine what goes into their bodies, and they also have a right to determine what stays in their bodies.
 Each person has rightful dominion over his/her body.